 4. Be careful when you are trying to put localized strings together.
 Let’s suppose you have an error message in your software that says “The job cannot be added because there is no job with ID x”.
 If you have many error messages starting with “The job cannot be added because” and many ending with “there is no job with ID x”, it can be tempting to ask the localization team to translate these two strings separately only once and then put them together when needed.
 It would work in English and (most?)
 Romanic languages, but not in Japanese for example, no matter how you put the two parts together.

-As you can see, getting your localization done right involves efforts from all parties, from developers to translators, which is precisely why you should start consulting the latter as early as possible.
+As you can see, getting your localization done right is a process that involves efforts from all parties, from developers to translators, which is precisely why you should start consulting the latter as early as possible.
+Some of the smaller tips and tricks may not be obvious at first.
 You can contact me anytime for all your French localization needs!
 I am familiar with the localization process, whether you are working on software, video games or mobile apps (iOS with Xcode, Android with Android Studio, etc.).